CSCI Official Side Event at CHOGM 2022 – High Level Segment

 join us

-If you are interested in learning more or becoming involved with a Call to Action on sustainable urbanisation across the Commonwealth, or any of the activities referred to on this page, then please contact us at info@commonwealthsustainablecities.org.
+If you are interested in learning more or becoming involved with the Call to Action on sustainable urbanisation across the Commonwealth, please contact us at: info@commonwealthsustainablecities.org.

 acknowledgements

-The organisers would like to extend their thanks to all those supporting our activities at CHOGM, be that moderators, panelists, participants and particularly those supporting logistics
+The organisers would like to extend their thanks to all those who supported our activities at CHOGM, be that moderators, panelists, participants and particularly those supporting logistics.